cloudflare/cloudflare-docs/content/waf/custom-rulesets/create-dashboard.md

 3. Next to **Deployed custom rulesets**, select **Deploy custom ruleset**.

-4. Next to the custom ruleset you wish to deploy, select **Select ruleset**.
+4. Select the custom ruleset to deploy.

-5. In the **Configure ruleset** page, give a name to the rule deploying the custom ruleset.
+5. In the ruleset deployment page, give a name to the rule deploying the custom ruleset.
 This page also shows the rules in the custom ruleset that you will be deploying.

-6. Under **Ruleset scope**, review the scope of the deployed custom ruleset.
+6. Under **Execution scope**, review the scope of the deployed custom ruleset.
 If necessary, select **Edit scope** and configure the expression that will determine the scope of the current rule.

     {{<Aside type="warning">}}
 Deployed custom rulesets will only apply to incoming traffic of zones on an Enterprise plan.
 The Expression Builder will automatically include this filter.
 If you define a custom expression using the Expression Editor, you must include `AND zone.level eq "ENT"` in your expression so that the rule only applies to your zones on an Enterprise plan.